oslomet-arx-as-a-service/Rapport/user-manual/user-manual.md

 ### Preface

 The purpose of this document is to give the reader a step-by-step guide on how to start the service, and how to use the clients.
-The user guides are written with the expectation that the end user is a data scientist or a person that has basic programming knowledge.
+The user guides are written with the expectation that the reader is a data scientist or a person that has basic programming knowledge.

 ### ARXaaS service

 #### Introduction

-This documentaion contains a step-by-step guide on how to start the service.
+This document contains a step-by-step guide on how to start the service, and how to configure it to run as a https.
 The service application is available as docker image and java archive file(jar).
 These files can be downloaded form docker hub and maven central.

    - The API doucmentaion can be found here: https://oslomet-arx-as-a-service.github.io/ARXaaS/#analyze-controller
    - The javadoc can be found here: https://javadoc.io/doc/no.oslomet/arxaas/0.3.2-RELEASE

 #### Manual, set up steps
 #### Running the service locally